tomazon/golden-douay-rheims/README.md

 I'd like to print Haydocks commentary:
   * 1 pamphlet for a single book of the bible (i.e. just The Gospel of Luke)
   * Only Haydock's commentary for the book and each chapter (not the bible text itself)

+### Douay-Rheims / Knox parallel translation pamphlets

+Keeping comentary from both.

+The Knox bible should be copyright free in 1927.
+Hopefully we'll get permission to use an existing eText are a starting place rather than needing to scan and OCR a paper copy.

 # Still worth buying a paper Douay-Rheims bible: